Toxicological Emergencies | Perth

 The workshop content includes:

-• Improve understanding of the appropriate use of first aid and investigations Identify and list common poisonings.
+- Improve understanding of the appropriate use of first aid and investigations, and identify and list common poisonings.

-priority will be given to currently practising medical practitioners and emergency department health professionals within the region.
+Eligibility: Priority will be given to currently practising medical practitioners within the region.

 The cost of this workshop is subsidised by WA Country Health Service through the Better Medical Care Initiative.